mbwilding/UnrealEngine.nvim/README.md

     },
     opts = {
-        auto_generate = false, -- Auto generates the LSP info when enabled engine_path = "/path/to/UnrealEngine" -- Can also take a table<string>
+        auto_generate = false, -- Auto generates the LSP info when enabled auto_build = false, -- Auto builds code on save when enabled engine_path = "/path/to/UnrealEngine" -- Can also take a table<string>
     }
 }